phoenixvc/PhoenixVC-Website/docs/FAQ.md

 ## Q4: How do I ensure my app is deployed to a specific Azure region?

-**A:** Azure Static Web Apps is a global service—your static assets are distributed via a CDN.
-However, when you create your app, you select a region where the managed Azure Functions backend is deployed.
-The supported regions for the managed backend include:
+**A:** When creating your app, you select a region for the managed Azure Functions backend.
+For example, if deploying in West Europe, use the region identifier "euw" in your resource names (e.g., `prod-euw-swa-phoenixvc`).
-- westus2
-- centralus
-- eastus2
-- westeurope
-- eastasia

-If you need your backend deployed in a region not supported (e.g., South Africa North), you can use the "Bring Your Own Functions App" feature.
-This allows you to deploy an Azure Functions app in your desired region and then link it to your static web app.
-For further details, please see the [Functions: Bring Your Own Functions App documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own).
+If you need to deploy your backend in a region not natively supported (e.g., South Africa North), you must use the "Bring Your Own Functions App" feature.
+See the [Functions: Bring Your Own Functions App documentation](https://learn.microsoft.com/en-us/azure/static-web-apps/functions-bring-your-own) for details.

 ---

 ## Q5: Can I deploy my Azure Static Web App to South Africa North?

 **A:** Managed Azure Static Web Apps do not currently support South Africa North for the managed backend.
 If you require your backend in South Africa North, you must deploy your own Azure Functions app using the "Bring Your Own Functions App" feature.
-Please see the previous answer for details.
+Refer to the answer above for details.

 ---